 Best Hotel Club Lounge In Doha

 As at the Grand Hyatt Dubai, there is a wide choice of restaurants, from traditional Arabian Mezza through Italian to genuine Thai.
-Isaan is a real Thai restaurant staffed entirely by Thai personnel and it has won a Time Out award as best SE Asian restaurant in the Middle East.
+Isaan is a real Thai restaurant staffed entirely by Thai personnel, and it has won a Time Out award as the best SE Asian restaurant in the Middle East.

-The Grill is more eclectic and the site for breakfast as well as absolutely sumptuous brunches and lunches which include all the traditional Arabian dishes.
+Santa Monica Breakfast Club is more eclectic and the site for breakfast as well as absolutely sumptuous brunches and lunches which include all the traditional Arabian dishes.
 Try the mouthwatering shish kebab cooked on a real charcoal grill.
 Dessert lovers will be in heaven when they see the buffet.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.